ethereum/portal-network-specs/state-network.md

 ### Gossip

+> TODO: this section still needs to be updated.

 Each time a new block is added to their view of the chain, a set of merkle proofs which are all anchored to `Header.state_root` is generated which contains:

 - Account trie Data: